-Welcome to the 2022-2023 academic year at Sussex County Community College.
-The entire SCCC family is here to assist you in your educational journey as you pursue your academic goals.
-Whether you are a first-time-in-college student or a life-long learner, our faculty and staff are dedicated to providing you with the quality education and the foundation you will need.
-If you are here to earn an associate degree and transfer to a four-year institution or prepare yourself for immediate placement in the workforce, Sussex will prepare you for the next step.
+Welcome to the 2023-2024 academic year at Sussex County Community College.
+Whether you are a first-time-in-college student or a life-long learner, our faculty and staff are dedicated to providing you with the quality education and the foundation you will need for your college career and beyond.